Learning under Quantization for High-Dimensional Linear Regression: Initial Study

 where

 \end{lemma} \begin{proof} By the definition of the excess risk (\ref{eq:excess_risk}),

-where $R_1$ captures the gap of the averaged SGD iterate between the full-precision and quantized domains, $R_2$ characterizes the distance from the averaged SGD iterate to the quantized optimal solution within the quantized domain, $R_3$ represents the mismatch of the quantized optimal solution in full-precision data space and quantized data space and $R_4$ defines the discrepancy between the averaged SGD iterate and the quantized optimal solution in the full-precision domain.
-Next, we compute $R_1,R_2,R_3$ and $R_4$ respectively.
+where $E_1$ captures the gap of the averaged SGD iterate between the full-precision and quantized domains, $E_2$ characterizes the distance from the averaged SGD iterate to the quantized optimal solution within the quantized domain, $E_3$ represents the mismatch of the quantized optimal solution in full-precision data space and quantized data space and $E_4$ defines the discrepancy between the averaged SGD iterate and the quantized optimal solution in the full-precision domain.

+We would like to remark that the quantization operations $\mathcal{Q}_l(y)$ and $\mathcal{Q}_d(\mathbf{x})$ introduced in excess risk decomposition are independent of those quantization operators introduced in the training stage, i.e., $\overline{\mathbf{w}}_N$.
+Next, we analyze $E_1,E_2,E_3$ and $E_4$ respectively.
 These computations are mainly based on the first order optimality condition (\ref{definition w*}) and the unbiased quantization Assumption \ref{ass1}.
-For $R_4$,
+For $E_4$,

 where the third equality uses the first order optimality condition that $\mathbb{E}_{(\mathbf{x},y)\sim\mathcal{D}}[(y-\langle{\mathbf{w}}^*,\mathbf{x}\rangle)\mathbf{x}]=\mathbf{0}$.